tatango/slate/source/index.html.md

 }
 ```

-This endpoint configures an opt-in type for a campaign.
+This endpoint configures an opt-in type for a list.

 ### HTTP Request